 In 2017, his first feature film 'Five Fingers for Marseilles' attained global recognition, including being a finalist at Toronto International Film Festival, Austin Film Festival and the London Film Festival.

-Michael is currently in post production on a Paramount Pictures film, 'Monster Problems', due for global release in 2020.
+Michael has recently finished post production on a Paramount Pictures film, 'Monster Love', due for global release in 2021.

 He is also in development on a Canadian/South African co-production, 'Apocalypse Now Now'.